 A cute hack for generative neural nets.
 Unlike other structures, here we allow the output to depend upon image coordinates, rather than some presumed-invariant latent factors.
 I am not quite sure what the rational is for implicit being used as a term here.
 It is a terrible choice.
-What representation are implicit or explicit are particularly viewpoint-dependent.
+What representations are implicit or explicit are particularly viewpoint-dependent.
 About the only way to make it worse would be to call them unnamed networks.

 To make it worse, implicit representation networks are not the only ones using implicit in a confusing away.
 See also “implicit layers”, which allows an optimisation problem to be implicitly solved in a neural net.

 Implicit Neural Representations (sometimes also referred to coordinate-based representations) are a novel way to parameterize signals of all kinds.
 Conventional signal representations are usually discrete — for instance, images are discrete grids of pixels, audio signals are discrete samples of amplitudes, and 3D shapes are usually parameterized as grids of voxels, point clouds, or meshes.
 In contrast, Implicit Neural Representations parameterize a signal as a continuous function that maps the domain of the signal (i.e., a coordinate, such as a pixel coordinate for an image) to whatever is at that coordinate (for an image, an R,G,B color).
 Of course, these functions are usually not analytically tractable — it is impossible to “write down” the function that parameterizes a natural image as a mathematical formula.
 Implicit Neural Representations thus approximate that function via a neural network.